-Ever since the launch of our proprietary Price Action Bias Signals as part of our suite of premium analysis, we have received an overwhelming flow of support and interest.
+Ever since the launch of our proprietary Price Action Bias Signals for forex as part of our suite of premium analysis, we have received an overwhelming flow of support and interest.
 You have our heartfelt thanks and here is a write up to what it is all about for those who are keen.

 In summary, we are bringing forth our decade long (Yes.
 We started in 2008!) of observations and experiences to our members in the form of a signal on the bias of probable price action.
 It is important to note that this is not a signal on direction but rather a signal on the bias of probability.
 A bearish bias currency may still gain if it’s currency unexpectedly reported much higher than estimated retail sales.
 No one nor signal can predict or prevent this.